-Parkinson’s disease is a condition that affects the brain, resulting in a progressive loss of coordination and movement.
-It is the most common form of parkinsonism disorders and is sometimes called idiopathic or primary parkinsonism.
+Parkinson’s disease is a condition that affects the brain, resulting in a progressive loss of coordination and movement problems.
+The disease is named after a British physician, James Parkinson, who first published a description of it in 1817.

 Parkinson’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.